hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter13.md

 The caching and reuse of query plans is referred to as `plan caching`.

-The process of replacing a nested query with a query with join (possibly with a temporary relation) is called `decorrelation`.
+The process of replacing a nested query with a query with a join (possibly with a temporary relation) is called `decorrelation`.

 The task of keeping a materialized view up-to-date with the underlying data is known as `view maintenance`.